 List of Best Hair Removal Creams for 2019

 Veet is a hair removal cream that is designed to dissolve the hair near to the root.
 According to the Global Nielsen Unit Share Data in 2016, Veet was the number one depilatory brand internationally.

 Veet is primarily marketed to women but can be used by anyone.
 You can use veet anywhere in the body except the face.

 Veet contains both Vitamin E and Aloe Vera, which are used to soothe the skin and moisturize.
 It takes around five minutes to work, making it one of the faster-acting products on the market.

 Veet is officially backed by dermatologists as a successful depilatory cream.

 Veet is especially praised by men for making hair removal in genital areas easier and painless, specifying a noticeable lack of chemical burn that is present in other similar products.
 They also have hair removal creams for sensitive skin.

 Other consumers report that Veet does not remove all hair, and may require another form of hair removal to get rid of any remaining patches.

-This product by Olay is a facial hair removal cream.
+This product by Olay is a hair removal cream for your face.
 This makes their product stand out from other depilatory creams, which often are not safe or effective for use on the face.

 This is a two-step kit that is effective on medium to coarse facial hair.
 However, like all depilatory creams, this should not be used around the eyes.